By: Tod Roscoe

 Any emails you ever replied to or received, every post you shared on Facebook, every selfie you uploaded on Instagram – all of that creates your digital footprint.
 Anything that was ever said or done on the Internet will stay there forever and that is one of its foundation stones.
 Clicking on "accept cookies policy" button will help the webmasters track the activity you perform on their websites.
 And since this kind of info is stored somewhere, you will add that to your digital footprint.
 Most of the digital footprint types can be divided into two main groups: "active" and "passive".

 One of the most obvious ways to find yourself online is by using some of the most popular search engines like Google, Bing, Yahoo, Yandex, etc. In case you are aware of the digital footprint you leave or simply don't want your search history to be revealed, try DuckDuckGo or use Incognito mode in Google Chrome.
 The Tor browser is another great option to be considered.

 What identity theft can lead to?

-Financial aspect – you won’t believe that but once the information about you was leaked it may be used for years after that, leading to fraudulent activity on your credit card, cleaning your bank account, to get a job, using our SSN, or get tax return instead of you.
+Financial aspect – you won't believe that but once the information about you is leaked it may be used for years after that, leading to fraudulent activity on your credit card, cleaning your bank account, getting a job, using our SSN or getting tax return instead of you.

-Emotional aspect – once you reveal that your identity was stolen you might encounter such things as being in constant stress or feel anxious.
-In some cases, people can commit suicide as they don’t have the power to stand against that.
-Just imagine someone’s calling you and demanding to pay the credit you never asked.
-The result may be quite tragical.
+Emotional aspect – once you reveal that your identity was stolen you might encounter such things as being under constant stress or feeling anxious.
+In some cases, people can commit suicide as they don't have the power to stand against that.
+Just imagine someone's calling you and demanding to pay the credit you never asked for.
+The result may be quite tragic.

 Physical aspect – your identity being stolen may result in stomach pains and headaches, inability to work or think properly.